pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 }
 ```

-Let's look at the three lines we've added.
+Let’s look at the three lines we’ve added.
 First we get an instance of the current `TextEditor` object by calling {Workspace::getActiveTextEditor "atom.workspace.getActiveTextEditor()"}.

 Next we get the number of words by calling {TextEditor::getText "getText()"} on our new editor object, splitting that text on whitespace with a regular expression, and getting the length of that array.

 Finally, we’ll tell our view to update the word count it displays by calling the `setCount()` method on our view and then showing the modal again.
-Since that method doesn't yet exist, let's create it now.
+Since that method doesn’t yet exist, let’s create it now.

 We can add this code near the end of our `your-name-word-count-view.js` file: